-Pre-requisites: GDES 107, Digital Practice (may be taken as a co-requisite)
+Pre-requisites: GDES 107, Digital Practice (may be

-This is an intermediate course in the study and practice of software applications used for the creation and production of motion-based design.
-Emphasis is on fundamental animation techniques, developing narratives appropriate for motion graphics and compositing imagery, video, and sound.
+taken as a co-requisite) This is an intermediate course in the study and practice of software applications used for the creation and production of motion-based design.
+Emphasis is on fundamental animation techniques, developing narratives appropriate for motion graphics and narratives appropriate for motion graphics and compositing imagery, video, and sound.
 Students will also gain further experience in the creation and animation of 3D assets.